vectordotdev/vector/rfcs/2020-03-05-wasm-engine.md

 machines.
 We can't expect users to have build tooling installed to their servers (it's a security risk!) and we definitely can't expect it on an end-user machines.
 Most people just aren't that interested in computers.
 Vector has different performance needs, too.
-While folk's aren't generally wanting to execute terraform providers hundreds of thousands (or millions) of times per second they are absolutely doing that with Vector.
+While folk's aren't generally wanting to execute terraform providers hundreds of thousands (or millions) of times per second, they are absolutely doing that with Vector.

 When we're processing the firehose of events originating from a modern infrastructure every millisecond counts.
 Vector needs a way to ship portable, *optimizable* modules if we ever hope of making this a reality.